 The Day Pink Floyd Co-Founder Syd Barrett Died

-Barrett died of pancreatic cancer on July 7, 2006, at Addenbrooke’s Hospital in Cambridge, having spent the bulk of his adult life far from the spotlight.
+Barrett succumbed to pancreatic cancer on July 7, 2006, at Addenbrooke’s Hospital in Cambridge, having spent the bulk of his adult life far from the spotlight.
 He appeared on only two Pink Floyd albums, 1967's Piper at the Gates of Dawn and 1968's Saucerful of Secrets, and never released another record after 1970.
 Instead, he led a quiet, fairly normal existence that concentrated on daily routine and artwork.

 Speculation about his mental health had long been fodder for fans and detractors, not to mention a subject explored on Pink Floyd's 1975 album Wish You Were Here, but Barrett's physical decline had been largely unknown.
 Fans also learned, upon Barrett's passing, that he had suffered from diabetes for several years.